pism/pism/doc/sphinx/manual/std-greenland/run-1.rst

 :ref:`sec-climate-inputs`, and also the :ref:`Climate Forcing Manual
 <sec-climate-forcing>`.

 Then there are a couple of options related to ice dynamics.
-First is a minimal calving model which removes ice at the calving front location given by a thickness field in the input file ("``-calving ocean_kill``"); see section :ref:`sec-calving` for this and other calving options).
+First is a minimal "calving" model which removes ice leaving the area covered by ice (or ice-free with the bed above the sea level) according to the input file ("``-front_retreat_file``"); see section :ref:`sec-calving` for this and other calving options).
 Then there is a setting for enhanced ice softness ("``-sia_e 3.0``").
 See section :ref:`sec-rheology` for more on this enhancement parameter, which we also return to later in section :ref:`sec-paramstudy`.

 Then there are longish options describing the fields we want as output, including scalar time series ("``-ts_file ts_g20km_10ka.nc -ts_times -10000:yearly:0``"; see section